 Use 2” wood screws to attach each of the four corner of the pegboard to the frame.
 It is not necessary to drill pilot holes for this step; just start the drill with a few quick bursts to drive in the sharp tip of the screw.
 Once the screw bites into the pegboard you can drill full speed to drive it the rest of the way in.

-Step 10: Add more screws around the frame
+Step 10: Add more screws to the frame

 Repeat the step above, adding more screws around the pegboard to secure it to the frame.
 We suggest the placements shown in the figure.
 Be sure that the center screw location passes through the center cross beam of the frame.